 For an open, non-judgmental conversation about your baby’s sleeping habits, please call our office at 440-653-8091.

-FEVER IN BABIES UNDER TWO MONTHS OLD
+FEVER IN BABIES LESS THAN TWO MONTHS OLD

 A fever helps the body fight infection, making the body less hospitable to germs, and triggers immune defenses.
 It is also a sign that the baby’s immune system is working properly.
 Despite what you may have heard, fever will not injure your child’s brain.